MicrosoftDocs/dynamics-365-fraud-protection/content/data-processing-protection.md

 ### Dynamics 365 Fraud Protection hashes certain customer data to be processed in the Fraud Network

 Fraud Protection hashes customer data containing personal data that can identify a data subject prior to transmitting it into the Fraud Network where it is processed to generate fraud insights.
-The hashing technique used by Fraud Protection turns this Customer dDta into unique tokens, or strings of characters.
+The hashing technique used by Fraud Protection turns this Customer Data into unique tokens, or strings of characters.
 For example, the email address “JohnDoe@outlook.com” will always map to the same string of characters, like “TK239732.”
 This technique serves the following purposes.

 The technique produces the same output for an input (it’s reproducible).
 The de-identification technique, which uses a salt specific to the Fraud Network and unique salts for each customer, ensures the same input value always maps to the same output token.
 For example, the email address “JohnDoe@outlook.com” will always map to “TK239732” (say) when the salt specific to the Fraud Network is used, no matter which customer provides the input and at what point in time.
 This property enables Fraud Protection to identify patterns of fraud, and make connections between tokens, across all customers of Fraud Protection within the Fraud Network.
 By processing Customer Data with a unique salt only assigned to one customer, Fraud Protection is also able to provide customers with information about their own patterns of fraud, as Fraud Protection can make connections between tokens for a single customer.
 In this context, a “salt” is a random value added to a one-way hashing technique that further randomizes the output.